vEnhance/1802/src/ipep.typ

 but it'll actually be the _last_ thing we cover in part Golf.
 Most of part Golf will be dedicated towards double and triple integrals instead.

+== [TEXT] Warning about the bottom trio <sec-warning-trio>

+The integrals in @fig-int-chart-triangle would be better called *scalar-field line integral* and *scalar-field surface integral* to emphasize that this is integration for a _scalar_ function $f : RR^2 -> RR$ or $f : RR^3 -> RR$.
+The reason you won't see this term much is the following important caveat *the line integral and surface integral in @fig-int-chart-triangle are used rarely*.

+In 18.02 the only cases where we use these are:
+- Arc length (for $d=1$) and surface area (for $d=2$)
+- Questions related to mass, or center of mass, of objects like wires (for $d=1$) or metal plates (for $d=2$).

+In this book, this will happen in @sec-scalar-field-ints, and then after that the line and surface integrals will always be the *vector field* variant instead (in Part Hotel).
+If you want to flip ahead,
+take a glance at @fig-int-chart-stokes at @table-purples.

 == [TEXT] Idea of how these are computed when $d = n$ and $n >= 2$

 So as I just said, focus for now on $d = n = 2$ or $d = n = 3$